ska-sa/katgpucbf/misc/xbgpu/README.md

 address, is the array size >0, etc. As a first step for this, I would look at the [main.py](https://github.com/ska-sa/katfgpu/blob/master/katfgpu/main.py) file in katfgpu as this uses some useful parsing functions that could be of use here.
+14. There is no B-Engine.
+It should eventually be implemented.

 ## License